CoqHott/logrel-coq/README.md

 =======

 This repo contains formalisation work on implementing a logical relation over MLTT with one universe.
-This formalisation follows the [work done by Abel et al.]((https://github.com/mr-ohman/logrel-mltt/)) (described in [Decidability of conversion for Type Theory in Type Theory, 2018](https://dl.acm.org/doi/10.1145/3158111)), and [Loïc Pujet's work](https://github.com/loic-p/logrel-mltt) on removing induction-recursion from the previous formalization, making it feasable to translate it from Agda to Coq.
+This formalisation follows the [work done by Abel et al.]((https://github.com/mr-ohman/logrel-mltt/)) (described in [Decidability of conversion for Type Theory in Type Theory, 2018](https://dl.acm.org/doi/10.1145/3158111)), and [Loïc Pujet's work](https://github.com/loic-p/logrel-mltt) on removing induction-recursion from the previous formalization, making it feasible to translate it from Agda to Coq.

 The definition of the logical relation (**LR**) ressembles Loïc's in many ways, but also had to be modified for a few reasons :
 - Because of universe constraints and the fact that functors cannot be indexed by terms in Coq whereas it is possible in Agda, the relevant structures had to be parametrized by a type level and a recursor, and the module system had to be dropped out entirely.